-Despite enormous effort and money spent on training and technology, driver safety continues to be a challenge for many companies.
-We’ve seen the statistics:
+Despite the enormous effort and money spent on training and technology, driver safety continues to be a challenge for many companies.
+Motor vehicle deaths in the U.S. have recently increased, according to the National Safety Council.
+In Ontario, Canada, commercial vehicle collisions are the highest they’ve been in more than 20 years, with speed as a major factor.

 Susan Miller believes it’s important to have a “living” policy for safety that is clearly defined and has buy-in from every level of the company.
 Miller says, “The one thing a business can do today to improve driver/fleet safety is to implement a robust policy defining driver eligibility and includes a detailed safety program.
 The safety policy must have clearly defined performance indicators that can be easily monitored and measured.
 It has to be a living document with consistent compliance and regular communication.”